SumitKumarCSE/NodeJS/Notes.md

 ```

 # EventEmitters
-The EventEmitter class in NodeJS is a key component of hte event-driven architecture and provides an implementation of hte observer pattern.
+The EventEmitter class in NodeJS is a key component of the event-driven architecture and provides an implementation of the observer pattern.
 It allows objects to emit named events and register listeners to those events.
 1. `on(eventName, listener)`: Registers a listener function to be called whenever the specified event is emitted.
 Equivalent to `addListener(eventName, listener)`.
 2. `once(eventName, listener)`: Registers a one-time listener function that will be called only the first time the event is emitted.
 After the event is emitted and the listener is invoked, it is automatically removed.
 3. `emit(eventName, [...args])`: Emits (triggers) the specified event, invoking all registered listeners with the provided arguments.
 Any additonal arguments after the event name are passed to the listeners.